-The palliative care team at Angels Grace Hospice provides palliative care treatment to patients wherever they are such as in a private home, long-term care, assisted living facility and/or other settings.
+The palliative care specialist at Angels Grace Hospice & Palliative Care provides palliative treatment to patients wherever they are such as in a private home, long-term care, assisted living facility and/or other settings.

 Conditions for Palliative Care

 Palliative services do not replace the patient’s primary treatment but rather work together with your primary care often as adjunct to curative care modalities.

 This service may be provided concurrently with curative care modalities or independent of curative or life-prolonging care.
 Conditions must be in the form of a diagnosis and include chronic conditions such as:

 - Congestive heart failure (CHF)